 SGMA requires that one or more Groundwater Sustainability Agencies (GSAs) must develop, implement, and enforce a Groundwater Sustainability Plan (GSP) for groundwater basins or subbasins that are medium or high priority.
 The Solano Subbasin is a medium priority subbasin, subject to SGMA, and a GSP (or GSPs) must be developed to manage it in a sustainable manner.

-A group of GSAs in the Solano Subbasin have formed the Solano Subbasin GSA Collaborative for the purpose of working together collaboratively to develop a GSP(s) for the Solano Subbasin.
+A group of GSAs in the Solano Subbasin have formed the Solano Subbasin GSA Collaborative for the purpose of working together collaboratively to develop a GSP for the Solano Subbasin.

-A GSP (or GSPs) for the Solano Subbasin must be submitted to the California Department of Water Resources by January 31, 2022.
+A GSP for the Solano Subbasin was submitted to the California Department of Water Resources (DWR) on January 31, 2022.

 The intent of the Solano Collaborative is to have an open, transparent, and stakeholder-driven GSP.
-The purpose of the Solano GSP website is to provide information for stakeholders on the process and how to participate, and to provide sections of the GSP as they are developed for discussion and input.
+The purpose of the Solano GSP website is to provide information for stakeholders on the process and how to participate in GSP Implementation.